- Work/Life Balance

 - Career Opportunities

 Mission: Our mission is to make Salesforce release management ingeniously simple.

-I have been working at Gearset full-time (More than 3 years)
+I have been working at Gearset full-time (Less than a year)

 Advice to Management

 I applied through a staffing agency.
-The process took 2+ weeks.
-I interviewed at Gearset (Cambridge, East of England, England) in December 2018.
+The process took 4+ weeks.
+I interviewed at Gearset (Cambridge, England).

 Started with a 30-minute phone conversation, no technical or skill questions, just a fairly casual chat about what each of us were looking for.